baseprime/rest-resource/README.md

     }
 }
 ```
-In the response body above, the `post` object contains a nested `user` object that you may want to cache:
+In the response body above, the `post` object contains a nested `user` object that you may want to cache.
+You can do so by setting `nested: true` when defining a relationship.
 ```javascript
 class PostResource extends Resource {
     static endpoint = '/posts'